-The function HYPERPO2() defines the hyper Poisson distribution, a two parameter distribution, for a gamlss.family object to be used in GAMLSS fitting using the function gamlss().
+The function HYPERPO2() defines the hyper Poisson distribution (with mu as mean) a two parameter distribution, for a gamlss.family object to be used in GAMLSS fitting using the function gamlss().

 HYPERPO2(mu.link = "log", sigma.link = "log")